-Mr. Núñez is the fifth conductor of the all-men’s University Glee Club of New York City since it was established in 1894 and the director of choral activities at New York University from 2003 to 2010.
+Mr. Núñez is the fifth conductor of the all-men University Glee Club of New York City since it was established in 1894 and was the director of choral activities at New York University from 2003 to 2010.
 He is sought after as a guest conductor by professional orchestras, chamber ensembles, and choirs in North America and Europe, among them the New York Pops, Manhattan Philharmonic, Newfoundland Symphony, the Geneva Chamber Orchestra, and the Chamber Orchestra of San Antonio, as well as a master teacher and advisor for choral workshops, demonstrations, and festivals.

 Núñez Initiative for Social Change Through the Choral Arts

-As part of his effort to further effect positive social change for young people and building upon his existing philosophy and methodology, Mr. Núñez has formed the Núñez Initiative for Social Change Through the Choral Arts, bringing together leaders in the field to develop a strategy to promote social advocacy for children to choral conductors and music teachers across the nation.
+As part of his effort to further effect positive social change for young people and building upon his existing philosophy and methodology, Mr. Núñez has formed the Núñez Initiative for Social Change Through the Choral Arts, bringing together leaders in the field to develop strategies to promote social advocacy for children to choral conductors and music teachers across the nation.

 As a leading authority on the role of music in achieving equality and diversity in today’s society, Mr. Núñez is often invited to give keynote addresses by such organizations as Chorus America, Yale University, the Conservatory of Music in Beijing, Hong Kong International Youth and Children's Choir Festival, the Tokyo College of Music, Festival 500 in Newfoundland, Roche International, and the Rhodes World Public Forum in Greece.